VSadov/VSadov.github.io/_posts/2017-01-28-tuples_names.md

 **The dynamic type of a tuple variable is just the underlying ValueType.**

-Essentially the "tuple" part of these types, including their element names, is just a compile-time decoration that compiler uses and propagates through expressions.
+Essentially the "tuple" part of these types, including their element names, is a compile-time decoration that compiler understands, uses and propagates through expressions.

-The [erasure](https://en.wikipedia.org/wiki/Type_erasure) of tuple related information can be easily observable by checking the type of boxed instances or the static type as tracked by  CLR type system.
+The [erasure](https://en.wikipedia.org/wiki/Type_erasure) of tuple related information can be observable by checking the type of boxed instances or the static type as tracked by  CLR type system.

 ```cs
 class Program